Jewish community of Tétouan: Spread of Zionism

 Zionism in Morocco dates back to the period just before colonization, around 1900–1912 due to the influence of European Zionist activists, and it was mostly limited to coastal cities, which had more direct contact with Europe as well as populations of Jews who received a European education, especially from the Alliance Israélite Universelle.
 Among these coastal cities was Tetuan, where the Russian physician Dr. Ya'akov Barliawsky settled and established the Shivat-Zion (שיבת ציון 'Return to Zion') Association (Note: Also Shivat Ṣiyyon Society.) around 1900.
 The AIU facilitated the arrival of Dr. Jacques Berliowsky (Yaʿaqov Barliawsky) in 1891.
 Judah Leon Jalfón, a rabbi in Tetuan, wrote to Theodor Herzl of the establishment of the Shivat-Zion society as early as 1900.
-The society did not last long, but it started a Hebrew library.
+The society did not last long, but it started a Hebrew library with modern Hebrew literature.

 Zionist activity in Morocco was stifled after the formal establishment of French and Spanish colonial rule in Morocco in 1912, with the activity of local Zionist associations mostly limited to the dissemination of Zionist literature and the popularization of the shekel.
 In 1919, the Tetuani Rabbi Judah Leon Jalfón, a pillar of Zionism in the Spanish zone, published an article in support of Zionism in El Eco de Tetuán, a Spanish newspaper, in which he fuses political and religious Zionism, described Zion (Palestine) as the birthplace of the Jewish nation, and described Zionism as "the idea of a people living in their free homeland."

 In the early and mid-1920s, envoys from Zionist organizations Keren Hayesod and the Jewish National Fund, such as Avraham Elmalih, Nathan Halpern, and Ariel Bension, encountered difficulties in soliciting donations and support from Northern Moroccan Jews in cities such as Tetuan and Tangier.
 According to Ariel Bension, the main reasons for resistance to Zionism among Northern Moroccan Jews were that they saw it as an irreligious movement and not concerned with the interests of Sephardim.
-In 1921, Zionists in Spanish Morocco elected to send Ariel Bension as their delegate to the Twelfth Zionist Congress, marking the first time Moroccan Jews were represented at any Zionist Congress.
+In 1921, Zionists in Spanish Morocco elected to send Ariel Bension as their delegate to the Zionist Congress, marking the first time Moroccan Jews were represented at any Zionist Congress.
 The influential Zionist activist Samuel-Daniel Levy was born to a Sephardic family in Tetuan in 1874.